Yashpal Sharma (cricketer): Chief selector

-Death
+Cause of death

 He died on 13 July 2021 at age 66 due to a massive heart attack.

 Legacy

 In 2021, the Board of Control for Cricket in India conducted a day/night benefit cricket match in honour of Yashpal Sharma.

 In popular culture

 A Bollywood film titled 83 released in 2021 about the event of India's first world cup win at Lords.
 The film features Jatin Sarna as Sharma and is directed and produced by Kabir Khan and Anurag Kashyap respectively.